-The philosophy behind TCM focuses on maneuvers to balance life energy or Qi (pronounced "Chee"), which is considered vital to health and function, and often is described as blocked, depleted or in excess when disease-specific conditions and symptoms surface.
+The philosophy behind traditional Chinese medicine focuses on maneuvers to balance life energy or Qi (pronounced "Chee"), which is considered vital to health and function, and often is described as blocked, depleted or in excess when disease-specific conditions and symptoms surface.
 This mechanism often is difficult to study, and exactly how it works is not fully understood.

 How does acupuncture work to relieve pain?

-According to the principles of the "gate control" theory of pain, inserting these needles stimulates pain fibers that close the "pain gates" in the central nervous system (CNS) so the pain stimulus is not transmitted to the thalamus, which is located in the brain and acts as the center for pain perception.
+According to the principles of the gate control theory of pain, inserting these needles stimulates pain fibers that close the pain gates in the central nervous system so the pain stimulus is not transmitted to the thalamus, which is located in the brain, and acts as the center for pain perception.